afontenot/pyweight/docs/md/Basic Usage.md

 If the program has suggested you make a change, and you reduce your calorie intake, it wouldn't make sense to continue the straight line from the previous period of your diet.
-If you eat less than before, we should expect your weight of weight loss to increase.
+If you eat less than before, we should expect your rate of weight loss to increase.
 Therefore PyWeight will begin a new linear segment for the diet every time it suggests an adjustment.
 Each new segment has an extra constraint: it is forced to be continuous with each preceding segment.
 See the